Adaptive-Horizon Conflict-Based Search for Closed-Loop Multi-Agent Path Finding: Introduction

-What is missing is a \emph{closed-loop} \gls{acr:mapf} algorithm that (i) avoids the prohibitive cost of infinite-horizon \gls{acr:cbs}-style replanning and (ii) retains meaningful performance guarantees.
-Inspired by \gls{acr:mpc}, we adopt a finite-horizon variant of \gls{acr:cbs} as the core optimizer and augment it with a dynamic horizon mechanism that expands the planning horizon over time.
-This yields a closed-loop algorithm that enjoys the practical efficiency of finite-horizon planning while recovering asymptotic optimality.
+{ We therefore seek a \emph{closed-loop} \gls{acr:mapf} algorithm that avoids costly infinite-horizon \gls{acr:cbs}-style replanning while retaining guarantees.
+Inspired by \gls{acr:mpc}, we use finite-horizon \gls{acr:cbs} as the core optimizer and add a dynamic horizon mechanism that expands lookahead over time, yielding finite-horizon efficiency with asymptotic optimality. {The dynamic horizon resolves both challenges at once: it replaces the brittle a priori horizon choice with cheap online horizon growth (\cref{sec:active-prefix-tree-reuse}), and it recovers the asymptotic optimality that a fixed window loses~\cite{li2021lifelong,veerapaneni2025windowed}.} }

 \paragraph*{Statement of Contribution} This paper introduces \acrfull{acr:accbs}, an adaptive horizon \gls{acr:cbs} algorithm for solving closed-loop MAPF problems.
 We first formalize a finite-horizon variant of \gls{acr:cbs} that enforces conflict-freedom only over a finite lookahead and is used in a closed-loop fashion.
-Building on this, we design \gls{acr:accbs}, which adapts the planning horizon online to the available computational budget via an \emph{active prefix} and constraint-tree reuse (\cref{fig:placeholder}), yielding an anytime algorithms that transitions seamlessly between horizons.
-We prove a cost invariance property (\cref{lem:cost-invariance}) that justifies this horizon adaptation and establish completeness and asymptotic optimality, preserving the theoretical guarantees of \gls{acr:cbs}.
+Building on this, we design \gls{acr:accbs}, which adapts the planning horizon online to the available computational budget via an \emph{active prefix} and constraint-tree reuse (\cref{fig:f1}), yielding an anytime algorithm that transitions seamlessly between horizons.
+We prove a cost invariance property (\cref{lem:cost-invariance}) that justifies this horizon adaptation, and establish completeness and asymptotic optimality {(\cref{thm:accbs-theory})}, preserving the theoretical guarantees of \gls{acr:cbs}.
 Extensive experiments (\cref{sec:experiments}) show that, for a given time budget, \gls{acr:accbs} scales to larger instances than infinite-horizon \gls{acr:cbs} and its variants while maintaining high solution quality.
-To the best of our knowledge, \gls{acr:accbs} is the first closed-loop \gls{acr:mapf} algorithm with performance guarantees.
+Concretely, the dynamic horizon brings three merits. \emph{(i)~It removes a brittle design choice}: the right fixed horizon depends jointly on the instance and the per-step budget (\cref{tab:horizon}), whereas \gls{acr:accbs} adapts it online and requires no such tuning. \emph{(ii)~Its growth is provably cheap}: by cost invariance (\cref{lem:cost-invariance}) and constraint-tree reuse (\cref{prop:tree-reuse}), enlarging the horizon reuses the entire search tree, so the cumulative work is comparable to a \emph{single} finite-horizon \gls{acr:cbs} run at the largest horizon---this mechanism is the technical core of the paper. \emph{(iii)~It restores guarantees that a fixed window loses}~\cite{li2021lifelong,veerapaneni2025windowed}, recovering \gls{acr:cbs}-style asymptotic optimality (\cref{thm:accbs-theory}).